angelacao8/angelacao8.github.io/index.md

 ### Highlights
 Currently I am completing an honors thesis?

-August 2021: I completed an NSF REU hosted by Stanford CSLI and was advised by Dr. Thomas Icard.
+Aug.
+2021: I completed an NSF REU hosted by Stanford CSLI and was advised by Dr. Thomas Icard.

 May 2021: I presented "NPIs and Processing Scalar Implicatures of Quantity" at Emory's UG Research Symposium, alongside Haohan Shi.